chrisgrieser/nvim-kickstart-python/README.md

 Both provide better highlighting, treesitter is considered the more "modern" approach.
 Treesitter covers some cases semshi does not and vice versa.
 Have a [look at the comparison](./treesitter-or-semshi.md) to decide for yourself which one to use.
-(You can use both, of course.)
+The config uses treesitter as the more modern approach.

 ## Additional plugins of interest
 These plugins are not included in the config, but they are worth mentioning, as